robnagler/robnagler.github.io/_posts/2008-10-24-Kuhn-vs-Popper.md

 have also read The Structure of Scientific Revolutions.
 Kuhn did write sloppily.
 Fuller calls him an intellectual coward.
 At the same time, I do think Kuhn modeled the history of science pretty well.
-Popper's view is to "objective", when reality is quite subjective, and there is certainly a winner's history in all of science.
+Popper's view is too "objective", when reality is quite subjective, and there is certainly a winner's history in all of science.

 Fuller's history of how Popper and Kuhn came by their different versions of the philosophy of science was also excellent.

-I didn't so much like the end.
+I didn't like the end so much.
 It was a technical take-down of Kuhn.
 He models Kuhn on Heidegger.
 I suspect Paul Feyerabend would have ripped Fuller's argumentation to shreds.